Chasing Yesterday (album): Promotion and release

 The first music video from the album, for lead single "In the Heat of the Moment", was released on 23 October 2014.
 The song was released as the first single from the album on 17 November, and entered the UK Singles Chart at number 26.
 A music video was also released for the single's B-side, "Do the Damage", the following month.
 "Ballad of the Mighty I" was released as the second single and third music video from the album, including "Revolution Song", as its B-side the following year.
 The third single to be released was "Riverman" in May 2015, containing the new song "Leave My Guitar Alone".
-The fourth single to be released is "Lock All The Doors" and was available on 7" vinyl from 28 August 2015 and was backed with brand new song "Here's a Candle (for Your Birthday Cake)".
-Finally, the fifth single to be released from the album was “The Dying Of The Light", only available in certain regions on 7" vinyl from 11 December 2015 and contained a demo version of the song; "The Girl With X-Ray Eyes", previously featured on the album itself.
+The fourth single to be released is "Lock All the Doors" and was available on 7" vinyl from 28 August 2015 and was backed with brand new song "Here's a Candle (for Your Birthday Cake)".
+Finally, the fifth single to be released from the album was "The Dying Of The Light", only available in certain regions on 7" vinyl from 11 December 2015 and contained a demo version of the song; "The Girl With X-Ray Eyes", previously featured on the album itself.

 The first concert tour in promotion of Chasing Yesterday was detailed during the initial announcement of the album in October 2014, with six shows confirmed in the UK and Ireland between 3 and 10 March 2015, all of which sold out in minutes.
 The shows saw Gallagher and the band accompanied by a choir and a horn section, and featured setlists including songs from former band Oasis, and both High Flying Birds albums.
 A North American tour was also scheduled for May and June 2015.

 Title

 The title of Chasing Yesterday was revealed during the album's official announcement on 13 October 2014.
 Speaking during the announcement, Gallagher claimed that he "literally came up with it [a week earlier]", adding that "if [he] could change it [he] would change it".

-The title "Chasing Yesterday" appears in the lyrics to the track "While the Song Remains the Same."
+The title "Chasing Yesterday" appears in the lyrics to the track "While the Song Remains the Same".

 Composition

-Speaking about Chasing Yesterday in January 2015, Gallagher revealed that opening track "Riverman" is his favourite track on the album, and one of his favourite tracks he's written.
-He also spoke about "The Right Stuff", comparing the style of the song to that of Queens of the Stone Age, The Rolling Stones and T. Rex.
+Speaking about Chasing Yesterday in January 2015, Gallagher revealed that opening track "Riverman" is his favourite track on the album, and one of the favourite tracks he has written.
+He also spoke about "The Right Stuff", comparing the style of the song to that of Queens of the Stone Age, the Rolling Stones and T. Rex.

-Gallagher told NME that "On the original running order 'The Mexican' wasn't on the album, but I felt it needed something there to lighten the mood a bit".
+Gallagher told NME, "On the original running order 'The Mexican' wasn't on the album, but I felt it needed something there to lighten the mood a bit."